tobiasgrosser/polyhedral.info/_posts/2014-01-21-ISCC-demo-online.md

 which provides in addition the ``isl-indent`` format option for a better readability of the isl output.

-Update 1: Added link to official barvinok online interface.
+Update: Added link to official barvinok online interface.

 [barvinok]: http://freecode.com/projects/barvinok
 [compsys-tools]: http://compsys-tools.ens-lyon.fr/iscc/